Concordium/concordium.github.io/source/shared/net/desktop-wallet/install-ledger-app.rst

 For the app to work properly with the current version of the Desktop Wallet, make sure that you update to the latest version of the app.

-When you update your Ledger, it removes the apps but not the certificates.
-So you do not need to do anything about the certificate.
+When you update your Ledger, it should not be necessary to update the certificate.

 ..
 Note::
     If you're using a different computer than the one you used when you installed the app, you must :ref:`install Python3, pip, and the Python tools <install-python-pip-macos>` tools for Ledger (ledgerblue) before updating the app.